What are learning disabilities?

 What are the symptoms of learning disabilities?

-If someone has a learning disability, they will struggle in one or more areas of learning compared with their intellectual ability in other areas.
+If someone has a learning disability, they will struggle more in one or more areas of learning than would be expected for their level of intelligence.
 They will be behind other people of their age and background in that area of learning.

 Some common signs that someone has a learning disability include: